lowRISC/qemu/docs/opentitan/otptool.md

   their index or their name.

 * `--erase` reset a specific field within a partition.
 The flag may be repeated.

+* `--force-absorb` force allocation of aborbable free space.
+Input HJSON map files already define absorbable space allocated to absorbable partitions.
+This option forces absorbable space allocation.
+It may be removed in a future version.

 * `--no-version` disable OTP image version reporting when `-s` is used.